ppy/osu-wiki/wiki/Installation/en.md

 <!-- *See also: [Installation/OS X](/wiki/Installation/OS_X) and [Installation/Linux](/wiki/Installation/Linux)* -->

-This page will roughly tell you how to get osu! working on various devices.
+This page will roughly tell you how to get osu! working on your windows device.
 The [osu!academy](/wiki/osu!academy) has a [video tutorial](https://www.youtube.com/watch?list=PLmWVQsxi34bMYwAawZtzuptfMmszUa_tl&v=cz522ZAs5aQ) that explains how to install osu! on Windows.

 ## Minimum system requirements